data-to-insight/csc-validator-be-cin/Documentation/api.md

 ## Validation: cin_validate
 This is the default feature.
 File input is converted into tabular-format (dataframes) and the data is validated based on rules [defined by the DfE](https://www.gov.uk/government/publications/children-in-need-census-2022-to-2023-specification) and coded in the `rules` folder.

-The `cin_validate` function receives three arguments: a reference to the xml file that needs to be validated, an optional choice of rules, and an optional choice of which rule pack to run.
-The third parameter (ruleset) will only need to be changed if the user choses to validate their data based on the rules of a year different from the one they're in.
+The `cin_validate` function receives three arguments: a reference to the xml file that needs to be validated, metadata containining the year value that should be used to generate the rule list and an optional specification of a subset of rules to run.

-When the `ruleset` is not specified, the internal `create_registry` function will run the latest ruleset in the repo.
-For now, the frontend (rpc_main) and cli (cin_validator.main) handlers have been hardcoded to default to the "cin2022_23" ruleset.
-As such, the behaviour is predictable.
-This hardcoding needs to be updated each year when there is a new default ruleset (e.g in the year 2024/2025, the ruleset default argument should be updated to "cin2024_24")
+The 2022/23 rules are the base pack of rules.
+Over the years, they'll be pulled in and modified according to the specification of each year.

 The `selected_rules` parameter works with a single string or an array (list/tuple) of strings where each value is a rule code that the user chose to run in the frontend.